apache/arrow/docs/source/format/CProtocol.rst

 =====================

-The following free-standing definitions are enough to support the Arrow C data protocol in your project.
+The following free-standing definitions are enough to support the Arrow C data interface in your project.
 Like the rest of the Arrow project, they are available under the Apache License 2.0.

 .. code-block:: c